 A performance appraisal system provides the company with numerous benefits apart from providing an easy way to monitor employee performance.
 With a robust system, you can not only align organizational objectives with employees’ personal goals, but also provide a structured career growth.

-Hence, let us understand the major benefits of deploying a performance appraisal system:
+Hence, let us understand the major advantages of deploying a performance appraisal system:

 Once your employees understand that their work is being monitored, they are bound to perform better, leading to improved organizational performance.
 Additionally, with well-defined expectations that are aligned with their personal objectives, they will have a personal stake in keeping up their performance all year long.
 As a result, the company’s overall performance improves, resulting in better quality of products and services.